MessaoudZouikri/OpenAlexBiblio/QUICKSTART.md

 This checks Python version, all dependencies, SPECTER2 embedding model availability, Ollama connectivity, and config file validity.
 Fix any reported issues before proceeding.

+For a complete list of every CLI flag accepted by each script and agent, see [docs/getting-started/CLI_REFERENCE.md](docs/getting-started/CLI_REFERENCE.md).

 ---

 ## Step 1 — Switch `config/config.yaml` to full mode